-With Instagram’s Story feature, users can share play-by-play photos and videos of anything from a last-minute walk at the park to your toddler saying the darndest thing without compromising the visual consistency of a carefully-curated feed.
-But just like on Snapchat, impromptu sharing has its pitfalls: come 9 a.m., you might regret that selfie you posted at midnight after drinking 3 glasses of wine.
-If you’re wanting to know how to change the length of your Instagram story, you can find comfort knowing that editing a story is so easy, you'll have #noregrets about trying it out.
+With Instagram’s Story feature, users can share play-by-play photos and videos of anything from a last-minute walk in the park to your toddler saying the darndest thing without compromising the visual consistency of a carefully-curated feed.
+But just like on Snapchat, impromptu sharing has its pitfalls: come 9 a.m., you might regret that selfie you posted at midnight after drinking three glasses of wine.
+If you’ want to change the length of your Instagram story, you can find comfort knowing that editing a story is so easy, you'll have #noregrets about trying it out.

 Stories aren't permanent by design.
-They will automatically remove itself from your Story feed after 24 hours, but users can delete their Story before the 1-day disappearance deadline.
+They will automatically disappear from your Story feed after 24 hours, but users can delete their Story before the 24 hour expiration deadline.
 Navigate to your own photo or video in question either by tapping on your user photo from the homepage (it will always be the first one in the lineup) or from your user profile.
 Tap the three dots/more option in the bottom right corner and select "Delete."

 Some memories are too good not to share, but you might not want to share it with all your followers.
 If you don’t want to remove it entirely before the 24-hour window, but just want to make changes to who can actually see it, tap “story settings” and you’ll see a plethora of options to choose from.
 The "Hide My Story From" feature allows users to choose who they want to see their posts, so there's no need to worry about a boss or teacher peeking at pics from a parents-only back-to-school party, and the “Close Friends” option allows you to redirect your story to a group of followers you’ve hand-picked.